-1. This Procedure is designed to deal with student complaints of harassment by other students that arise in a University context.
-Complaints of harassment against students which arise purely within the college environment will normally be dealt with under appropriate college procedures (see www.admin.ox.ac.uk/eop/harassmentadvice/collegeharassmentpolicies), while reflecting the principles of the University harassment Policy.
-Complaints of harassment brought by students against University staff will be dealt with under the staff Procedure, but with the students supported by the Director of Student Welfare and Support Services.
+1. This Procedure is designed to deal with student reports of harassment by other students that arise in a University context.
+This covers behaviour on University or college premises, or in the course of University activity within or outside Oxford whether academic, sporting, social, cultural, or other.
+Harassing behaviours can take a variety of forms as defined in the Harassment Policy.
+Reports of harassment against students which arise purely within the college environment may be dealt with under appropriate college procedures, while reflecting the principles of the University Harassment Policy.
+Reports of harassment brought by students against University staff will be dealt with under the staff Procedure.

-2. If a member of staff wishes to make a complaint of harassment against a student, this will normally be dealt with through Statute XI.
-In the first instance, a member of staff should seek support and guidance from that person’s head of department or line manager.
+2. If a member of staff wishes to make a report of harassment against a student, this will normally be dealt with through the University Student Disciplinary Procedure: Non-Academic Misconduct.
+In the first instance, the member of staff should seek support and guidance from their head of department or line manager.

 4. In serious cases, it is likely to be appropriate to proceed directly to stages 2 and 3 of this Procedure.